Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 Arrays / strings

-- (*high frequency question) Given an array of integers greater than zero, find if it is possible to split it in two (without reordering the elements), such that the sum of the two resulting arrays is the same.
-Print the resulting arrays (solution)
+- Given an array of integers greater than zero, find if it is possible to split it into two (without reordering the elements), such that the sum of the two resulting arrays is the same.
+Print the resulting arrays. (solution)

-- (*high frequency question) Write an algorithm to determine whether a string is a palindrome (solution)
+- Write an algorithm to determine whether a string is a palindrome. (solution)

-- (*high frequency screen question) You are given two data files in CSV format .
+- You are given two data files in CSV format.
 One file contains statistics about various dinosaurs.
 The other contains additional data.
-Given the following formula, speed = ((STRIDE_LENGTH / LEG_LENGTH) - 1) * SQRT(LEG_LENGTH * g) where g = 9.8 m/s^2 (gravitational constant) write a program to read in the data files from disk.
-It must then print the names of only the bipedal dinosaurs, from fastest to slowest (solution)
+Given the following formula, speed = ((STRIDE_LENGTH / LEG_LENGTH) - 1) * SQRT(LEG_LENGTH * g), where g = 9.8 m/s^2 (gravitational constant), write a program to read in the data files from disk.
+It must then print the names of only the bipedal dinosaurs, from fastest to slowest. (solution)

-- Using any programming language, read an innate file and parse the strings to count how many times an email address is found
+- Using any programming language, read an input file and parse the strings to count how many times an email address is found.

 Searching algorithms

-- (*high frequency question) Generate a minesweeper grid (2x3) with 3 randomly-placed mines (solution)
+- Generate a minesweeper grid (2x3) with 3 randomly-placed mines. (solution)

-- Or - write a function that finds a ship and return its coordinates
+- Write a function that finds a ship and returns its coordinates.

 Meta production engineers work on some of the largest and most complex systems in the world.
 You’ll therefore need to demonstrate your expertise in dealing with operating systems and your ability to fix things when they go wrong.

-Since Facebook and most other Meta products use Linux operating systems, the question focus will be on Linux and the Linux kernel.
+Since Meta products use Linux operating systems, the focus of the questions will be on Linux and the Linux kernel.
 You'll need to know the whole Linux system structure, and there’s a good chance that debugging problems will feature heavily.

-Let's take a look at the questions we found in the Glassdoor data.
+Let's take a look at the questions we found among the Glassdoor data:

-- (*high frequency question) What happens during the boot process from the moment you turn on the machine until you get a login prompt? (solution)
+- What happens during the boot process from the moment you turn on the machine until you get a login prompt? (solution)

-- (*high frequency question) What happens in Linux, on a kernel level, when you type in ls -l? (solution)
+- What happens in Linux, on a kernel level, when you type in ls -l? (solution)

 - How would you troubleshoot a system in which you are not able to start an application on the server?